 The graduate school application process is a long one and the best advice is to be informed and start early!
+Review our Application Timeline to stay on top of the process!

 Each school will have a distinct application.
 Often times, you will need to fill out a graduate school application to get into each university, as well as an application for the academic department.
 Read through your applications carefully and proofread thoroughly as a careless mistake could affect your admittance!